drmanhatin/drmanhatin.github.io/_posts/2022-2-2-expose-your-synapse-sql-views-as-api.md

 This piece of code is responsible for translating the querystring into a SQL query.
 As you can see its concise and easy to read.
 Using SQLKata it is trivial to add more filtering options.

-### Active Directory
+### Azure Active Directory
-The active directory configuration for this POC consists of three parts, an app registration for the SPA, an app registration for the service principal (application calling the api) and an app registration for the backend (the azure function which is being called).
+The Azure Active Directory configuration for this POC consists of three parts, an app registration for the SPA, an app registration for the service principal (application calling the api) and an app registration for the backend (the azure function which is being called).

 WebApi is the app registration for the backend.
 Its permissions look as following: